-One general direction to take into account for all the design process was the harmonic combination of friendliness and seriousness: ShipDaddy is a super friendly and open company that deals with serious challenges.
+One general direction to take into account for the entire design process was the harmonic combination of friendliness and seriousness: ShipDaddy is a super friendly and open company that deals with serious challenges.
 The ability to work on both branding and user experience on the web allowed for a comprehensive and consistent design approach for all the channels of company communication with the target audience.

 The clients wanted the logo to be friendly, approachable, and cool.
 It had to give ShipDaddy customers the feeling of working with a partner in helping to build their business, not just a boring and impersonal shipping firm.
 What’s more, the service goes above and beyond shipping: it acts as a full-on consulting company that helps businesses optimize their entire ecommerce strategy, including shipping and logistics.
 The best solution to reflect the message was found in creating a mascot that would make communication of the brand with the client emotional and humanized as well as could cover a diversity of marketing goals and campaigns.

-The creative process moved through the traditional stages from discussion and research to sketches and then polished digital version.
+The creative process moved through the traditional stages from discussion and research to sketches and then a polished digital version.
 Focusing on people, Tubik created a cute and friendly brand identity based on the image of the company’s COO.
 The mascot was a human character that was friendly and funny but also quite adult and serious enough.

 The final logo presented a combination mark made up of a mascot and a typographic part with a company name in a bold and highly readable font.
 The color palette included the primary colors (blue, yellow, red) as they look good in both print and digital presentations.

 What’s more, the mascot was developed further in a variety of states and plots to get integrated into the website, social media, branded items, and marketing campaigns.

 Favicon for the website and welcome screen for the mobile version of the website